 Addressing the use of fireworks by residents in the summer months specifically on non-holiday weekends.

-People's pets/dogs who are terrified of them and the damage and stress it causes to wildlife animals perhaps only that wildlife sensitive areas are not used
+People's pets/dogs who are terrified of them and the damage and stress it causes to wildlife animals

 While I personally love fireworks, I do have concerns for wildlife that are disturbed, and family pets that are affected.